Insights & Updates

 Typically, within just a few weeks, Tattle would have already collected statistically-significant data to make early conclusions on.

-The following graphs will show you how Tattle analyzed the previously-mentioned metrics and survey questions to find actionable insights for Crust & Co.
+The following graphs will show you how Tattle analyzed the previously-mentioned metrics and survey questions to find actionable insights for Crust and Co.

 Based on the survey results, we break down the satisfaction scores for each LTO variation, as seen in the chart below.